-The importance of employing the control in a randomized controlled trial is to help prove that any benefits (and risks) identified during the process can be attributed to the drug itself.
+The purpose of a control group in a randomized controlled trial is to help reduce the likelihood that any benefits (and risks) identified during the process can be attributed to factors other than the drug itself.

 The trial could use a placebo control - a dummy pill that looks exactly like the treatment, but lacks the active ingredient.

-If there is no control - no reference or comparison group - an improvement in health may be recorded that has nothing to do with the drug.
+If there is no control - no reference or comparison group - any improvement in health or other outcome cannot be attributed to the drug or treatment.

 There may be others factors about being in the clinical trial that could explain the results, and without comparing what happens in similar patients taking part under similar conditions - but not getting the new drug - there is no proper measurement of any health changes that may be observed.

 This value of employing a control group is produced only if the trial is sufficiently large.
 It must have enough people taking part to ensure that chance differences and unusual cases do not have a large effect on the results.